konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/async_upload_with_callback/index.md

 .. _async_upload_with_callback:

-## Using Ngrok to Pull Documents Uploaded Asynchronously
+## Pull Documents Uploaded Asynchronously with a Webhook

-The most convenient way to upload a large number of files to the Konfuzio is to use the `Document.from_file` method in asynchronous mode.
-That way, you can upload multiple files without having to wait for them to be processed.
-The downside if this method is that you will not know when the processing is finished and you will be able to access the results.
-One solution to this problem is to use a callback URL.
-This URL will be called by the Konfuzio server when the processing is finished.
-In this tutorial, we will show you how to upload multiple files and use ngrok to create a callback URL and how to use it to pull the OCR results.
+The most convenient way to upload a large number of files to Konfuzio is to use the `Document.from_file` method in asynchronous mode.
+That way, you can upload multiple files without having to wait for them to be processed by our backend.
+The downside of this method is that you will not know when the processing is finished and when you will be able to access the results.
+One solution to this problem is to use a [webhook callback URL](https://dev.konfuzio.com/web/api-v3.html#asynchronous-document-processing-with-webhook).
+This URL can notify your application when the processing is done.
+In this tutorial we will use [ngrok](https://ngrok.com/) to expose a localweb server and create a callback URL that will receive the callback responses from the Konfuzio Server and then allow us to update the files with the OCR information.

 ### Preliminary Steps